Omkarwagh15/Speechemotionrecognition/README.md

 ├── emotion_recognition.py  # Main script for emotion recognition
 │
 └── preprocess_data.py   # Script for data preprocessing
+Here are the steps to download the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset online:
+Go to the official website of the RAVDESS dataset: https://smartlaboratory.org/ravdess/ On the website, scroll down to the "Download" section.
+There are two options for downloading the dataset:
+Option 1: Download the entire dataset (Audio_Speech_Actors_01-24.zip and Audio_Song_Actors_01-24.zip)
+Option 2: Download individual ZIP files for each actor (e.g., Actor_01.zip, Actor_02.zip, etc.)
+Choose the option that suits your needs and click on the corresponding download link(s).
+After clicking the download link(s), you may be prompted to save the file(s) or open them directly in your web browser.
+Choose the "Save File" option to download the ZIP file(s) to your local machine.
+Once the download is complete, you can extract the contents of the ZIP file(s) to access the audio files and other data associated with the RAVDESS dataset.

 ## Installation
 Clone the repository:
 bash